The Power of Positive Thinking teaches readers that positive thinking, especially when mixed with faith, will

-Don’t let all the critics and imperfection sway you: thinking positive IS key.
+Don’t let all the critics and imperfection sway you: thinking positive IS important.

 Similarly, books such as You Are the Placebo claim scientific backing while actually presenting little or no proofs.

 It’s probably because “The Power of Positive Thinking” is based on religion instead of woo-woo “science”.

 And while I didn’t particularly enjoy all the Biblical references of I otherwise find it quite good overall.

 The idea of thinking positively and always looking for the positive angle of the events in your life is a huge game changer.
 And shouldn’t be underestimated.

 By the way, this book is also one of the favorite of Tony Robbins.